Full-Time

 • Good understanding of C++, Linux and Python environment is a plus.

-Telesat provides satellite connectivity solutions to address various communication needs for clients such as government agencies, telecommunications providers, and businesses in sectors like inflight connectivity, maritime, oil and gas, and corporate networks.
-The company operates both geostationary (GEO) and low Earth orbit (LEO) satellites to ensure reliable global communications.
-Telesat's main offerings include satellite capacity and consulting services, which are typically secured through long-term contracts.
-A key feature of Telesat is its Lightspeed network, which utilizes advanced LEO satellites to deliver high-speed and low-latency connectivity, setting it apart from competitors in the satellite communications market.
-The goal of Telesat is to provide resilient and assured communication solutions that meet the complex demands of its diverse clientele.
+Telesat operates in the satellite communications industry, providing connectivity solutions to various sectors including government, telecommunications, and enterprises.
+The company utilizes both geostationary (GEO) and low Earth orbit (LEO) satellites to ensure reliable global communications.
+Telesat's products include satellite capacity and consulting services, which are offered through long-term contracts and service agreements.
+A key feature of Telesat is its Lightspeed network, which uses advanced LEO satellites to deliver high-speed, low-latency connectivity.
+This focus on diverse applications, such as inflight connectivity and maritime services, sets Telesat apart from its competitors, with the goal of addressing complex communication challenges effectively.

 Company Size